-As at 31 December 2021, the Company has a working capital deficit of \$1,153,900 compared to a working capital deficit of \$664,200 at 31 December 2020.
-The increase in working capital is due to a declining cash balance from operating expenses and property holding costs, offset by proceeds from property option and sales agreements.
+As at 30 June 2022, the Company has working capital of \$970,000 compared to a working capital deficit of \$1,154,000 at 31 December 2021.
+The increase in working capital is due to proceeds from the private placement financing and debt settlement, and reduced by operating expenses and property holding costs.

-Cash outflow from investing activities for the year ended 31 December 2021 was \$243,700 compared to an outflow of \$144,400 in 2020.
-The cash outflow was largely related to Talapoosa's underlying property payments and maintaining the Company's properties in good standing.
+Cash outflow from investing activities for the six months ended 30 June 2022 was \$182,000 compared to an outflow of \$104,000 for the same quarter in 2021.
+The cash outflow was related to Talapoosa's underlying property payments and maintaining the Company's properties in good standing.

-It will be necessary for the Company to arrange for additional financing to meet its on-going obligations and overhead requirements.
-The Company's ability to continue as a going concern is dependent on the corporate ability to raise funds.
+The Company's ability to continue as a going concern is dependent on management's ability to raise funds.
 The Company incurs approximately US\$200,000 per year to maintain its mineral properties in good standing.